MartinRixham/Yirgacheffe/docs/docs.md

 ### Inheritance

+Use composition instead...
+No seriously readers of your code will be very grateful if you take the trouble to define clear interfaces between your classes instead of just smooshing them together into one class hierarchy.

+To be clear while Yirgacheffe lacks Java's `extends` keyword you can still define and implement abstract interfaces and their use is greatly encouraged.

 ### Public Fields

 Hide your data is probably the first rule of object oriented programming so it's nice that this can happen by default.